-• Certifications: Certifications are designed to objectively validate a professional's specialized competency in targeted areas related to the degree.
+- Certifications: Certifications are designed to objectively validate a professional's specialized competency in targeted areas related to the degree.
 Certifications can be obtained through education or hands-on experience, in addition to an assessment of a specific set of knowledge skills.
-Students

-• Microcredentials: Micro-credentialing is a way to demonstrate that a person has skills or knowledge of a particular domain of information and/or knowledge.
+Students will be able to obtain number of well-known industrial certificate that helps them compete in the job market.
+The program structure provides suggested periods in which students could sit for an exam, which generally correspond to the completion of a course or courses related to the content area covered on the certification examination. - Microcredentials: Micro-credentialing is a way to demonstrate that a person has skills or knowledge of a particular domain of information and/or knowledge.
 This can be achieved from online education, classroom education, or hybrid model of both.
 Throughout the program, students can earn credentials by following a prescribed path, or by taking additional coursework beyond their degree.

-- Business Development (BD)

-- Business Leadership (BL)
+- Business Development (BD) - Business Leadership (BL)

 - Change and Business Leadership (C&BL)

 - Data Visualization with Tableau (DVT)

 - Ethical Leadership

 - Globalization, Economic Growth, and Sustainability (GE&S)

 - Lean Six Sigma (LSS)

 - Marketing and Sales Foundations (M&S Foundations)

 - Market Positioning and Sales (MP&S)

 - Sustainable Business Change Agent (SBCA)

 - Value Chain Management (VCM)